wp-plugins/a-year-before/0.7.1/readme.txt

 Since Wordpress 2.7: Deactivate the plugin, then select "delete" in the plugin-panel.
 The files *and* the options of this plugin will be deleted.
 Thank you for using "a year before". ;-)

 == Changelog ==

+0.7.1

+* fix: due an issue with the gettext-function in PHP/Apache some server will output an warning/error-message. because of that error, the translations of the plugin will not longer work, but the plugin will.

+0.7

+* final release

 0.7beta11